hreis/ecoleta/README.md

 </h1>

 <h3 align="center">
     Your waste collection marketplace.
-We help the planet to be cleaner!!
+We help the planet to be cleaner.
 </h3>

 <p align="center">